aabccd021/tiny-cookie-session/README.md

 ## Cookie Signing

-The main benefit of signed cookies is being able to detect tampered cookie without reaching the storage backend, but this isn't strictly required for this library to work or to provide security.
+The main benefit of signed cookies is being able to detect tampered cookies without reaching the storage backend, but this isn't strictly required for this library to work or to provide security.